Reviving investment is key, says man tipped to be India's finance minister

 "They sold the waves in the air and they sold the coal under our land," he told a gathering of turban-clad Sikh farmers set in fields of ripening wheat in Boharu, a village close to the border with Pakistan.
 "Everywhere people are angry, they will throw this government out."

-Jaitley was referring to corruption scandals in the auction of telecommunications spectrum licenses and coal mining contracts, which he said had cost the state billions of dollars.
+Jaitley was referring to corruption scandals in the auction of telecommunications spectrum licences and coal mining contracts, which he said had cost the state billions of dollars.

 Although locals say Jaitley has the edge in his constituency, he has a fight on his hands - his main opponent is the Congress party's Amarinder Singh, scion of a Punjabi royal family and a former chief minister of the state.